 Meet the team:

 The councillors and school staff team are committed to keeping our children safe and we regularly review our school policies and procedures to ensure that everything is being done to fulfil our duty of care.
 All staff are familiar with the government’s guidance for schools – Keeping Children Safe in Education

 The Safeguarding Policy can be found along with all other Academy Policies on the Policies page under the Key Information menu

 We are an equal opportunities employer.
 At least one member of every interview panel has had Safer Recruitment training.
 All offers of employment are subject to a disclosure and barring check (DBS), medical clearance and satisfactory references.

 At Hans Price Academy we aim to equip our students with the knowledge, understanding and skills to use information and communication technology creatively and purposefully.
 A key aspect of this lies in being digitally literate.
 Online technologies play a huge role and so providing a broad and balanced e-safety education is vital to ensuring that students can navigate the online world safely and positively.
 Students learn about e-safety during ICT lessons, during SPACE lessons, as part of the Learning Family programme and through regular assemblies.
-Our Key member of staff responsible for E-Safety is Mr Sharad Obhan.
+Please contact our E-Safety Lead for advice & guidance.